 #4 | Purple Carrot

 Clean, green, and lean characterize Purple Carrot‘s plant-based offerings, but even devoted carnivores are sure to love Crispy Carrot Dumplings with Hazelnut Sesame Butter & Apple Arugula Salad.
 Chocolate Porridge with Hazelnuts & Mango for breakfast?
 Yes, please.
 Snacks like Chili & Lime Lupini beans in a take-along pouch are the antidote to salt cravings, while the Comfort and Joy Sampler of 4 Mexican chocolate disks can satisfy that mid-afternoon yen for something sweet.
 The fresh meal components arrive at your door in recyclable boxes.
 Gel packs inside keep everything cold.
 Prep time is minimal, averaging around 15 minutes.
 Mix and match your meals or select a full menu of High-Protein, Gluten-Free, Quick & Easy, or Chef’s Choice.
-Two- and 4-serving plans are available, both at a discount of $20 on your initial order.
+Two- and 4-serving plans are available.

 NOTE FROM ERIN: Didn’t love Purple Carrot.
 Prep is not simple and the meals are a little too out there for me and my family.